Enhanced care clinics

 the available limits.

-2. Is it mandatory for the site to provide intensive services?
-For example, we provide that at one site where we have intensive outpatient, partial hospital program, outpatient counseling, psychiatric services and a variety of other services.
+provide that at one site where we have intensive outpatient, partial hospital program, outpatient counseling, psychiatric services and a variety of other services.
 The other site, however, presently offers therapeutic services, including treatment for post-traumatic stress disorder, but not intensive ones.
 Would we need to plan to add such programs?
-It is not mandatory for any of the Enhanced Care Clinic sites to provide

 intensive services.
 It is mandatory that the clinic offer routine outpatient